NSRC Industry Day 2012 will be held on April 26th-27th, 2012, with the reception on April 25th.

 unique avenue for interaction with industry; the members of the

-NSRC actively consult with industry and participate as partners
+INSR actively consult with industry and participate as partners

 on funded projects.
 Member companies enjoy benefits for